• Skip to primary navigation

 Adding chicken broth to the etouffee mixture.

 1. When the vegetables were tender, I increased the heat to medium and added the shrimp.
-I cooked the shrimp for about 5 minutes, just until they were cooked through.
+I cooked the shrimp for about 5 minutes until they were cooked through.

 Shrimp added to etouffee mixture in dutch oven.

-1. Finally, I added some minced parsley and stirred the mixture to ensure that everything was well combined.
+1. Finally, I added some minced parsley and stirred the mixture to ensure everything was well combined.

 Final shrimp etouffee mixture.